MayaJJ/sweden-quiz-game/README.md

 Categories: Expand the quiz by adding different categories related to Sweden, such as history, geography, culture, and more.
 Users will have the option to select their preferred category.

+Add a contact section so user can get in touch with their thoughts, ideas, questions etc. For now the socialmedia section will serve as the way of getting in touch.

 ## Testing

 I have conducted comprehensive testing on all the features of the site to ensure its smooth functionality, providing a convincing demonstration that the site works well.
 Throughout the testing process, I have assessed each feature, verifying that they perform as intended.
 Users can confidently relay on the website to achieve their desired objectives in an easy and straightforward manner.